Reaction to the death of rock 'n' roll legend Chuck Berry

 "Heart broken to hear of the passing of Chuck Berry.
 He was undisputedly the king.
 A moment of. instagram.com/p/BRzBlKTBSu0/" — Rocker Slash, via Twitter

 "Hail Hail Chuck Berry!!!
 None of us would have been here without you.
-Rock on brother! instagram.com/p/BRzBbf0Fo5c/" — Rocker Lennie Kravitz, via Twitter
+Rock on brother! instagram.com/p/BRzBbf0Fo5c/" — Rocker Lenny Kravitz, via Twitter

-"RIP Chuck Berry.
-Without him Rock n Roll wouldn't be what it came to be. instagram.com/p/BRzA-bpDNY7/" — Rocker Nikki Sixx of Mötley Crue, via Twitter

 "RIP Chuck Berry !!!!
 Thank you for the poetry, the passion and the potency!
 GO JOHNNY GO. - KU" — Country star Keith Urban, via Twitter